SPP2363/Guides-and-Info/README.md

-# How to build high quality Software
+# How to Build High Quality Software
 The topic of how to build mantainable and readable software is a big one in on itself.
 To get started I want to highlight a few topics to get some inspiration.
 Coding standards are generally the same for all programming languages.
 However, each language does have some pecularities.
 One thing, one should be aware of: Good code can be read by anyone not just oneself.
 In the end this should be the goal.